 Open Happiness was the longest used slogan in the history of the company.

-What’s good about “Open Happiness” slogan?
+What's good about the “Open Happiness” slogan?

-Want to see more Coca-Cola advertising slogans?
+See more Coca-Cola advertising slogans.

 The “America Runs on Dunkin'” is a fun and quirky celebration of life, showing Americans embracing their work.